Klik hier voor de Nederlandse versie

 Store in the fridge for one to two hours.
 Mister Suas pipes the batter into the molds and puts the filled molds in the fridge, but we do it our way out of practicality.
 We do not have enough molds to fill and chill in one go, so we chill the batter, fill the molds and place the remaining batter back in the fridge for the second round of baking.

 Preheat your oven at 235ºC / 455ºF conventional setting.

-Brush the molds (we use a non-stick version) with butter and lightly and evenly dust with flour.
+Brush the molds (we use a non-stick version) with butter, then lightly and evenly dust with flour.
 After chilling scoop your madeleine batter in a piping bag.
 Fill the molds to about 3/4 with batter.

 Take the filled madeleine mold and place it in the oven on a baking rack, on a tier above the center.
 Bake the madeleines at 235ºC / 455ºF for 2.5 minutes.
 Now turn your oven back to 180ºC / 355ºF and bake for a further 7 minutes.
 Please note that this method produced the best madeleines for our oven.
 Like us, you probably have to bake a few batches to get the optimum result with your own oven.